 Change your cable and internet plan

-Compare rates of different plans and providers to try to find the best deal for yourself.
+Compare rates of different plans and providers to try to find the best deal and save money on internet.
 Consider cutting out cable altogether and just sticking to a cheaper streaming service.
 It’s also possible to negotiate a lower rate by calling your cable provider.

 If this list feels overwhelming, try taking smaller steps to reduce your consumption.

 Nav.it’s challenge to its users this month: try to spend less on your utilities than you did last month.
 If a general goal like this feels a little overwhelming, THAT’S OK.
 Break up the goal into smaller, actionable steps that you can maintain.

 By breaking up a big goal into smaller achievable steps, you’re increasing the likelihood of accomplishing long-term goals like reducing your utility bills.
 In fact, breaking up your goal into monthly money challenges can help you on your long-term goal journey, plus you might even be more money mindful.

 What to do if you’re having trouble paying your utility bills

 First, don’t panic.
 There are several steps you can take to get the bill covered, and there may be a moratorium in your area protecting your utilities from being shut-off for non-payment.

 Your first step if you can’t pay your utility bill: Reach out to the provider.

 They may be able to put you on a payment program to get you through a short-term financial crisis.